EduardKononov/from-root/README.md

 from from_root import from_here

 # The only difference from `from_root` is that `from_here` allows you to declare relative paths
-# I think the examples speaks for themselves quite good.
+# I think the examples speak for themselves quite good.
 # Take a look at tree above and compare with `from_root` examples

 CONFIG_PATH = from_here('data.csv')